ishitavohra3110/Shell/README.md

-# 1. To run the shell :
+## 1. To run the shell :
 	make
 	./a.out

-2. Built-in Commands:
+## Built-in Commands:
-	echo : printing in the command line pwd : absolute path of the current directory cd : change the current directory
-		cd .. -> changes to the previous directory cd . -> directory remains same
-		cd <path> -> will change to that path cd ~ -> will bring you to the home directory
+2. 	echo : printing in the command line pwd : absolute path of the current directory cd : change the current directory cd .. -> changes to the previous directory cd . -> directory remains same cd <path> -> will change to that path cd ~ -> will bring you to the home directory
+## Other Commands

-3. ls : list directory contents(flags which can be given -l,-a,-la,-al,)
+3. ls : list directory contents(flags which can be given -l,-a,-la,-al,-a -l)

-4. Foreground Process and Background Processes (ending with "&") have been implemented
+4. Foreground Process and Background Processes (ending with "&")

 5. pinfo : Gives Pid,status,Virtual Memeory and Executable path of the given process